r7-labs/R7.Epsilon/README.md

 Note that though you can use *R7.Epsilon* for Admin/Host pages, we strongly recommend to use one of the pre-installed DNN themes for that - just to be sure that you will always have access to Admin/Host pages.

+## Disable menu caching

+For relatively small sites, it make sense to disable menu caching completely.

+To do so, remove the `OutputCache` directives from `PrimaryMenu.ascx`, `SecondaryMenu.ascx` and `BreadcrumbMenu.ascx` files in the `~/Portals/_default/Skins/R7.Epsilon/SkinObjects` folder.

+## Enable menu caching

+For sites with large number of pages it generally make sense to use cached menus.

+In order to enable menu caching, extract the `Globals.asax` file from release `.zip` package and place in the the DNN install root folder - remember to backup the original version of this file first!

 ## Basic blueimp Gallery support

 Each static image with `data-gallery=""` attribute on the enclosing `A` tag will be displayed in "each own" lightbox: